When Respondents Don't Care Anymore: Identifying the Onset of Careless Responding: Introduction

 For the purpose of identifying at which point in the survey a given participant becomes careless, if at all, we introduce a novel method called \emph{careless onset detection in extensive rating-scale surveys} (CODERS).
 Specifically, CODERS estimates the item at which carelessness onsets in each questionnaire participant, or an absence thereof.
 An important issue is that careless responding may manifest in multiple distinctive ways \citep[e.g.,][]{curran2016,desimone2015,desimone2018,edwards2019,ward2023}.
 To capture various types of carelessness, CODERS can combine multiple dimensions of evidence for careless responding to construct a score that, for each item, measures if a given respondent has started responding carelessly by that item.
 It achieves this by searching for changepoints along a multidimensional series of indices that are potentially indicative of carelessness, such as measures of response inconsistency or invariability.

 We argue that the notion of a changepoint is intuitive when studying partial carelessness: if a participant starts responding carelessly, we expect a structural break in their responses.
 In particular, such a respondent may abandon content-based responding and resort to careless response types from the changepoint onward.
 CODERS is highly flexible as it does not assume a statistical model, nor does it require predefining what types of careless response types may exist, and it is primarily intended for lengthy multi-scale surveys.
 Moreover, CODERS builds on nonparametric estimation theory for cutoff values with statistical guarantees regarding the false positive rate (i.e., the probability of attentive respondents being incorrectly flagged as partially careless).
+To the best of our knowledge, only one other approach for systematically detecting the onset of careless responding has been proposed to date: The procedure of \citet{yu2019change} is based on item-response-theory (IRT) modeling and is more narroly focused on random responding.

-To the best of our knowledge, CODERS is the first attempt to systematically detect the onset of careless responding.
 Through extensive simulation experiments, we find that CODERS accurately estimates carelessness onset (or a lack thereof) and achieves excellent sensitivity and specificity in detecting partially careless responding.
 Crucially, CODERS should not be viewed as a replacement of existing screeners for careless respondents, but as a complementary tool for a related but more nuanced task, as highlighted by an empirical application.
 Re-examining data from a a seminal study on careless responding in Big Five personality measurements \citep{johnson2005}, we demonstrate novel insights that can be obtained by estimating onset items of partially careless responding.
 Reflecting on those insights, we subsequently discuss limitations and potential extensions of CODERS.
 Our concluding discussion highlights how CODERS complements various existing approaches for the detection of careless respondents.
 Finally, we provide the freely available software package \pkg{carelessonset} \citep{R:carelessonset}, which implements CODERS in the statistical programming environment~\proglang{R} \citep{R} and can be downloaded from \url{https://github.com/mwelz/carelessonset}.
-As such, it is a useful and accessible tool for any researcher who is concerned with survey fatigue or careless responding in general.